open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 # 🐧 Debian/Ubuntu Linux

-The OpenUEM server components can be installed on a Debian/Ubuntu machine using .deb packages available in OpenUEM repository.
+The OpenUEM server components can be installed on a Debian 12/Ubuntu 24.04 machine using .deb packages available in OpenUEM repository.

 ## 1. Adding the repository